Your search returned 10 cottages.

 Book one of these charming cottages in Padstow to discover the wonders of this historic fishing town.

-Situated directly opposite Rock on the western bank of the Camel estuary, Padstow is a charming working fishing port surrounded by glorious sandy beaches, quiet coves and wonderful walks.
-We do not let in Padstow, but our holiday houses in Rock are just a short ferry trip away.
+Padstow is a charming working fishing port surrounded by glorious sandy beaches, quiet coves and wonderful walks.
+We have a small selection of cottages in Padstow, and our delightful cottages in Rock are just a short ferry trip away!

-Fishing and pleasure craft rock side-by-side on their moorings, children fish for crabs from the harbour wall, and quayside inns and cafes overlook the calm water.
 Local fishermen offer wreck, reef or bottom fishing trips from Padstow or Rock, with mackerel and pollock being the main catch.
-Excellent pleasure trips are run from Padstow in powerboats or on the larger Jubilee Queen, which tours the local bays and islands.
+Book a boat trip from Padstow in a powerboat or travel on the larger Jubilee Queen, which tours the local bays and islands.

 Cottages in Padstow can be ideal for cyclists or families who love getting out on their bikes!
 Padstow is where the Camel Trail begins, once the route of the old railway line.
 The train is flat and runs alongside the Camel Estuary from Padstow to Wadebridge, then onto the upper reaches of the River Camel at Bodmin.

 Other Padstow attractions include The National Lobster Hatchery, Prideaux Place, Padstow Town Museum, and Abbey House on Padstow's North Quay.
 The latte is said to be the oldest house in Cornwall!

 John Bray are pleased to offer a range of holiday cottages in and around Padstow.

 Choose a cottage in Padstow with John Bray Cornish Holidays today; speak to one of our experts or book online!